APW Elementary

 ELA Learning Target:

-Today we will participate in Lit Circle discussions about chapter 5 and you will work together to submit your summaries on google classroom.
+Today we will participate in Lit Circle discussions about chapter 11, and compete in the 45 Second Summary Challenge.

 Do Now: